Allegro MicroSystems Inc. (ALGM) Shares Down Despite Recent Market Volatility

-Allegro MicroSystems Inc. (NASDAQ: ALGM)’s stock price has dropped by -1.58 in relation to previous closing price of 44.34.
-Nevertheless, the company has seen a loss of -2.63% in its stock price over the last five trading days.
+The stock of Allegro MicroSystems Inc. (NASDAQ: ALGM) has decreased by -4.57 when compared to last closing price of 41.13.
+Despite this, the company has experienced a -11.48% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Allegro MicroSystems Inc. (NASDAQ: ALGM) Right Now?

-The price-to-earnings ratio for Allegro MicroSystems Inc. (NASDAQ: ALGM) is 55.81x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Allegro MicroSystems Inc. (NASDAQ: ALGM) is above average at 52.60x.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Allegro MicroSystems Inc. (ALGM) is $51.00, which is $4.65 above the current market price.
-The public float for ALGM is 87.51M and currently, short sellers hold a 6.54% of that float.
-On April 20, 2023, ALGM’s average trading volume was 1.57M shares.
+The average price estimated by analysts for ALGM is $51.00, which is $9.04 above than the current price.
+The public float for ALGM is 87.51M, and at present, short sellers hold a 6.54% of that float.
+The average trading volume of ALGM on April 25, 2023 was 1.62M shares.

 ALGM’s Market Performance